 2. Add a secured credit card

 Depending on your credit score, it may not be possible to get an unsecured credit card.
 Secured credit cards have the same benefits as unsecured credit cards and report payment history to the credit bureaus.
 The OpenSky® Secured Visa® card is designed to help individuals build or rebuild their credit.
 This full-feature secured Visa to rebuild credit offers worldwide acceptance and a credit line based on a security deposit, rather than on a credit score.
 The security deposit can be as low as $200 up to $3,000.

 Retail credit is typically easier to qualify for than other revolving credit options; however the interest rates may be slightly higher than credit card interest rates.
 You have to weigh the pros and cons and decide if a higher interest rate is worth it to build credit.
 Fingerhut is an established online retailer offering more than 20,000 name brand products from electronics to furniture.
 Find out if you are pre-approved for a Fingerhut credit account.

-6. Request a Deletion for settled negative debts
+6. Request a Deletion for settled or paid negative debts

 Rebuilding credit involves adding positive credit to your files; however, once you are approved for a few new credit accounts stop seeking new credit.
 Hard credit inquiries can take between 5-10 points off your credit score.
-Limit the number of inquiries you have in a 12 month period and if possible, spread the inquiries among the three major credit bureaus.
+Limit the number of inquiries in a 12-month period.
+If possible, spread the inquiries among the three major credit bureaus.